Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart/Using-the-Quickstart.md

 ### 2. Create new node directory

 In the [`config/nodes`](https://github.com/ConsenSys/quorum-dev-quickstart/tree/master/files/common/config/nodes)
-directory, create a new sub directory for the new node (for example, `newnode`),  and move the `nodekey`, `nodekey.pub`, `address` and `accountkey` from the previous step into this directory.
+directory, create a subdirectory for the new node (for example, `newnode`), and move the `nodekey`, `nodekey.pub`, `address` and `accountkey` files from the previous step into this directory.

 ### 3. Update docker-compose

-Add an entry for the new node into the docker-compose:
+Add an entry for the new node into the docker-compose file:

 ```yaml